ibm-cloud-docs/speech-to-text/custom.md

 -   `POST /v1/customizations/{customization_id}/grammars/{grammar_name}`
 -   `POST /v1/acoustic_customizations/{customization_id}/audio/{audio_name}`

-If necessary, you can then delete the data by using the `DELETE /v1/user_data` method.
+In addition, if you delete an instance of the {{site.data.keyword.speechtotextshort}} service from the {{site.data.keyword.cloud_notm}} console, all data associated with that service instance is automatically deleted.
+This includes all custom language models, corpora, grammars, and words, and all custom acoustic models and audio resources.
+This data is purged automatically and regardless of whether a customer ID is associated with the data.

 For more information, see [Information security](/docs/speech-to-text?topic=speech-to-text-information-security).